Thread and task architecture guide

 Hot add CPU

 Hot add CPU is the ability to dynamically add CPUs to a running system.
 Adding CPUs can occur physically by adding new hardware, logically by online hardware partitioning, or virtually through a virtualization layer.
-Starting with SQL Server 2008, SQL Server supports hot add CPU.
+SQL Server supports hot add CPU.